-Writing is now a popular way to make money either as a full time or part-time job
+Writing is now a popular way to earn money either as a full time or part-time job

 Self-publishing and becoming self-employed

 With the technology that is now available for writers to publish their work online, there are many options when it comes to earning an income from writing.